Enrollment quota for each course is limited. Preference will be given to students who have already declared Minor in Kinesiology on HKU Portal.

 Exercise and chronic diseases course will introduce you to the prevention, rehabilitation and management of the chronic conditions in which exercise can play a vital role.
 You will be able to understand the most effective way to change the behavior of an individual regarding exercise and how to design safe and effective exercise programs for individuals with chronic diseases.
 You will be exposed to clinical case scenarios with the primary objective to develop the skills in evidence-based practice.

-This course provides the basic concepts related to the structure and function of the human body, including the organization of the body from single cell to the coordinated whole.
-Particularly, the course will focus on the body systems that respond to physical exercise, including cardiovascular, respiratory, renal, musculoskeletal, neural, and endocrine.
+This course examines the concepts related to the structure and function of the human body, including the organization of the body from single cell to the coordinated whole.
+Throughout the course, focus will be placed on the inter-relationship between structure and function in cells, tissues and body systems (cardiovascular, respiratory, digestive, renal, musculoskeletal, neural, immune, and endocrine systems).
 The course serves a basis for understanding the normal processes of life.
-In addition, the course will describe how different tissues are organised to perform the essential physiological functions in human body.

 BBMS3018 Biomechanics and Biomedical Technologies (6 credits)